Fe-Lit/VISCA-Chataigne-module/README.md

+# No more work in Progress

+Im not going to continue this project at this time due to my lack of JavaScript Skills and missing documentation for the JavaScript Engine in Chataigne.
+Maybee in Winter...

+---

 # VISCA-Chataigne-module
 This Repo is aimed at creating a Chataigne Module to controll PTZ Cameras via Sony VISCA protocoll.
 This module is not yet functional, it is a work in progress.